 The date of the Festival fluctuates but falls in either January or February.
-Chinese Year 4716 starts on February 5 of 2019 and it’s the year of Yang Metal Rat (Geng Zi).
+Chinese Year 4716 starts on January 25 of 2020 and it’s the year of Yang Metal Rat (Geng Zi).

 Chinese New Year is also called “Spring Festival” and “Lunar New Year” because it falls in spring and is dated based on the Chinese lunar calendar.

-The Pig is the twelfth and last year in the 12-year cycle of the Chinese zodiac.
-After this lunar year, the cycle resets with the Year of the Rat.
-The Pig is a “yin” and also a water sign.
-The closest Western correspondent sign is the Scorpio.
+The Pig is the first year in the 12-year cycle of the Chinese zodiac.
+After this lunar year, the next year is Year of the Ox.
+The Rat is a “yang” and also a water sign.
+The closest Western correspondent sign is the Sagittarius.

 According to legend, the order of the Chinese zodiac animals representing the year has been decided by a race.
 The Rat is the first animal out of 12 Chinese zodiac signs, while the Pig is the last.